wifinigel/wlanpi-chat-bot/README.md

 6. `sudo ./install.sh` (make sure you have you app token ready to enter when prompted by the script)

+## Notes
-If you want to start again by removing everything, go to the dir where you cloned the repo and uninstall using:
+1. If you want to start again by removing everything, go to the dir where you cloned the repo and uninstall using:

 `sudo ./install.sh -r`

+2. To clone the dev branch (if you're feeling brave), use the process above, but use the following clone command:

+    `sudo git clone -b dev https://github.com/wifinigel/wlanpi-chat-bot.git`

 ![Probe Report](docs/images/screenshot.png)